rambasnet/Python-Fundamentals/README.md

     cd <directory where this repo is cloned>
     jupyter notebook

 This will start a Jupyter session in your browser.
-Open a chapter, and start coding...
+Open Ch00-TableOfContents notebook and start there or open any chapter, and start coding...

 ## Contributing